Lillian Covillo: Colorado Concert Ballet and Colorado Ballet

 In 1961, the Covillo-Parker Theater Ballet performed their own full-length Firebird on the same bill with George Zoritch's Under Western Skies.
 Zoritch, formerly a dancer with Ballet Russe de Monte Carlo, urged them to form a non-profit organization, which became Colorado Concert Ballet.

-Later, American Ballet Theater veteran Fernand Nault suggested that they’d grown too large to use "concert" in their name.
+Later, American Ballet Theater veteran Fernand Nault suggested that they'd grown too large to use "concert" in their name.
 The company became Colorado Ballet in 1978, and was led by Covillo and Parker until it merged with Tampa Ballet in 1987.
-In 1981, they elevated the company's Ballet Master, William Thompson as Artistic Director, to be followed in 1987 by Martin Fredmann.
+In 1981, they elevated the company's Ballet Master, William Thompson as artistic director, to be followed in 1987 by Martin Fredmann.
 After the 1987 merger, which lasted only three years, Covillo and Parker retired from daily operation of Colorado Ballet but continued to be involved in its artistic guidance as it became one of America's major regional ballet companies.

 Asked in a 2003 interview what had made Colorado Ballet successful, Covillo said, "It was just staying power.
 Just being in there and through thick, through thin, through heaven and hell.
 We did it anyway.
 People said, 'What did you do for a social life?'
 We both looked at each other, Social life?
 We rehearsed a lot.
 We ate hamburgers afterwards.
 That was really it, to have the desire to have it be what it is today."
-She added, "Now, we’re not responsible for what it is today."
+She added, "Now, we're not responsible for what it is today."

 Death

 Freidann Parker died in 2002.
-Lillian Covillo suffered from macular degeneration in her last years, but continued to watch dance performances from the center of the front row.
+Lillian Covillo lived with macular degeneration in her last years, but continued to watch dance performances from the center of the front row.
 She died November 22, 2010, one month after being feted at Colorado Ballet's fiftieth anniversary celebration.